Lipids in Action - Their Biological Functions

 Formula of phosphatidylcholine

-Platelet-activating factor or 1-alkyl-2-acetyl-sn-glycero-3-phosphocholine, is a closely related lipid, and among the innumerable functions that have been documented, it effects the aggregation of platelets at concentrations as low as 10-11M, it is a mediator of inflammation, and it is involved in the mechanism of the immune response.
+Platelet-activating factor or 1-alkyl-2-acetyl-sn-glycero-3-phosphocholine, is a closely related lipid, and among the innumerable functions that have been documented, it effects the aggregation of platelets at concentrations as low as 10-11M, it is a mediator of inflammation, and it is part of the mechanism of the immune response.

 Phosphatidylethanolamine is another major component of membranes, especially in bacteria, with distinctive physical properties because of its small head group and hydrogen bonding capacity.
 In the model bacterium Escherichia coli, it supports transport by the lactose permease, and other transport systems may require or be stimulated by it.
 In animal and plants, it acts as a 'chaperone' during the assembly of membrane proteins to guide the folding path for the proteins and to aid in the transition from the cytoplasmic to the membrane environment.